Kunal-R-Prajapati/Open-Operating-System/README.md

-# Open Operating System BY Kuunal Prakjapati
+# Open Operating System BY Kuunal Prajapati

 * It is only a learing project not for production.
 * You can try it without any permissions.